Treasure Hunt (American game show): 1970s version (The New Treasure Hunt)

 Prizes were kept behind curtains on opposite ends of the stage, similar to the style of Let's Make a Deal or The Price Is Right.
 Aside from the $25,000 grand prize, valuable items at stake in any particular game could include vacations, automobiles (sometimes expensive luxury models or sports cars), jewelry, furniture, appliances, and cash awards of several thousand dollars.
 However, some boxes held booby prizes, referred to as "klunks" (a word coined by Geoff Edwards, similar in meaning to the "zonks" on Let's Make a Deal or "chascos" on Trato Hecho), that had very little value.
+Every valuable prize was worth more than the cash amount attached to its box.

 Upon making her decision, the contestant was not immediately shown what she had won, as the premise of this program was to display and exploit the female contestants' emotional reactions.
 Edwards would instead engage the contestant in a comedic sketch, involving props and/or other onstage personnel in various costumes and roles, to intentionally mislead her to what she had finally won, prolonging the tension and the feeling of suspense.
-Very often, a contestant would be shown a klunk as a lead-in to a different item, which could be another klunk or a prize more valuable than the cash amount attached to the box.
+Very often, a contestant would be shown a klunk as a lead-in to a different item, which could be another klunk or a valuable prize.
 However, the box containing the $25,000 prize never had a sketch or prop associated with it; after building up suspense, Edwards would simply pull out the check.

 Two games were played during each show, each game involving a different half of the studio audience.
 If a contestant found the $25,000 grand prize during the first game, another was hidden for the second one.
 At the end of each episode, if the grand prize had not been found in the second game, Edwards ritually asked security guard Emile Autuori if he had indeed hidden the $25,000 check.
 Autuori would reply in the affirmative, give Edwards a card with the location of the check, and open that box so he could show it to the audience.